Pigeonhole protocol specification

 }

 process.
-The payloads encapsulated within the EnvelopeData fields
+The payload encapsulated within the EnvelopeData fields of many of

-of many of these CopyStreamElements is itself a stream of data which
+these CopyStreamElements is itself a stream of data which contains

 TEMPORARY COPY STREAM BOXES (each holds N bytes):